uob-coms20007/uob-coms20007.github.io/notes/syntax/frontend.md

 ## Microbrew Formal Syntax

-Anyway, what you can build on top of this language is not important, the important thing is that the syntax and semantics of the language are extremely simple.
+What you can build on top of this language (i.e. it's expressive power - see part 3 of this unit) is not important to us now, the important thing is that the syntax of the language is extremely simple.

 ### Grammatical Structure